Search Icon

 Why is it Important to Know Where Your Broker’s Subsidiaries are Regulated?

 Brokers operate multiple entities because it allows them to serve clients worldwide.
-But licenses obtained by regulators in different jurisdictions do not always entail the same degree of protection.
+However, licenses obtained by regulators in different jurisdictions do not always entail the same degree of protection.
 Some regulators mandate compliance with the strictest financial frameworks, whereas others are less rigid.
 That is why traders need to familiarize themselves with the safety mechanisms ensured by the entity they want to open an account with beforehand.

 Here is what you need to look for in a broker in terms of safety mechanisms:

 • Negative balance protection.
 This safety mechanism removes the risk of trading losses exceeding the account balance.
 In other words, the losses you incur from trading are capped at the amount you have put in your trading account.
 This is especially important in volatile markets.
-Saxo Bank S/A and most of the bank’s other entities ensure negative balance protection for retail traders.
+Saxo S/A and most of the bank’s other entities ensure negative balance protection for retail traders.

 • Compensation scheme.
 A compensation scheme protects traders against the broker’s liabilities in the unlikely event that the company becomes insolvent.
-In the case of Saxo Bank S/A, the entity is a member of the Danish Guarantee Fund.
+In the case of Saxo S/A, the entity is a member of the Danish Guarantee Fund.
 Its clients are thus protected by up to EUR 20,000.
 You can read more about it here.

 • Maximum leverage.
 Capping the maximum leverage limits the maximum market exposure to retail traders.
 The higher the leverage, the higher the potential profits and potential losses.
-In the case of Saxo Bank S/A, the maximum leverage offered to retail traders is 1:30.
+In the case of Saxo S/A, the maximum leverage offered to retail traders is 1:30.

-Is Saxo Bank Safe to Trade With?
+Is Saxo Safe to Trade With?

-Saxo Bank S/A is indeed a safe broker.
+Saxo S/A is indeed a safe broker.
 It is authorized by a top-tier financial regulator – the Danish Financial Supervisory Authority (FSA) – and complies with all industry safety requirements.
 It is also the first enterprise banking institution to earn STAR Level 2 and Trusted Cloud Provider mark from Cloud Security Alliance.
 This accreditation demonstrates Saxo’s commitment to safety.
 You can read more about it here.

 Stability and Transparency